Raajneeti: 30 years later

-The battle gets murkier with both sides trying every trick to ensure their victory.
-Allegations and counter-allegations are made.
-Subsequently, Samar blackmails and kills Babulal, an old party associate of Bhanu Pratap, after uncovering from him that Sooraj and Veerendra had murdered his father Chandra Pratap.
-On the other hand, Prithvi kills SP Sharma and a party worker.
-Meanwhile, Indu slowly falls in love with Prithvi who has been nice and respectful towards her.
-Sarah realizes that the two brothers are committing political murders, and decide to return to the US, pregnant.
+Samar kills Babulal, an old party associate of Bhanu Pratap, after uncovering that Sooraj and Veerendra had murdered his father.
+Prithvi kills SP Sharma.
+Indu and Prithvi consummate their marriage.
+Sarah realizes that the two brothers are committing political murders and decides to return to the US, pregnant.
 Veerendra and Sooraj plan to assassinate Samar by planting a bomb in his car, but it is Prithvi and Sarah who perish in the explosion.
-Braj Gopal confronts Ramcharitra for Sooraj's misdeeds, when Sooraj is revealed to be the first child of Bharti.
+Sooraj is revealed to be the first child of Bharti.

-Devastated by the loss of his brother and girlfriend, Samar decides to retaliate.
-He suggests Indu take the reins of the party and arranges the election campaign single-handedly.
-Bharti implores Sooraj to join his younger brother Samar.
-However, Sooraj refuses to part ways with Veerendra who has always supported him.
-Exit polls predict a victory for Indu's party.
-On the counting day, Samar lures Veerendra and Sooraj to an unused factory by spreading a rumour.
-They fall into the trap, and Veerendra gets shot by Samar and his men.
-Sooraj gets an opportunity to shoot Samar, but cannot bring himself to do it since he knows Samar is his brother.
-Sooraj requests Samar to spare him and Veerendra till they reach the hospital, but Veerendra dies on the way.
-Gopal prompts Samar to shoot Sooraj who questions the morality of the act, but Brij Gopal convinces him to take revenge for the destruction of his family.
+Devastated by the loss of his brother and girlfriend, Samar retaliates by suggesting that Indu take the reins of the party.
+On the counting day, Samar lures Veerendra and Sooraj into a trap, and Veerendra gets shot by Samar and his men.
+Sooraj cannot bring himself to shoot Samar since they are brothers.
+Veerendra dies.
+Brij Gopal prompts Samar to shoot Sooraj to take revenge for the destruction of his family.
 Samar, not aware of his relationship with Sooraj, shoots him.

 The election results are declared.
-Jan Shakti Party emerges with a majority and Indu becomes the CM.
+Jan Shakti Party emerges with a majority, and Indu becomes the CM.
 Samar and Indu mend their differences.
 Indu is pregnant with Prithvi's child, while Samar leaves India to look after Sarah's mother.